snggeng/trip-mapper/README.md

 # README

 #Trip Mapper
 Trip Mapper allows users to sign up, log in, and create Trips with other users.
 Users can join any existing Trip and contribute to the Trip by adding Locations, which are seamlessly mapped out into the overall Trip map using GoogleMaps APIs.

-==Mobile Responsive== ==Google Maps API== ==Rails==
+This project is mobile responsive and works best on Google Chrome.

 ##Versions: